Update: ‘BYD Seagull’ section updated.

 The BYD Seagull (codename: BYD EQ) will belong to China’s A00+ car segment.
 With prices falling between CNY 60,000 and 80,000 (EUR 8,319-11,092), this model will target EV customers with a tight budget.
-The BYD Seagull will arrive in the second quarter of the year (April-June 2022), as per the report.
+We are now expecting the BYD Seagull to be unveiled in the second half of the year, rather than in the second quarter as initially expected.

 BYD Sea Lion

-The BYD Sea Lion (codename: BYD UX) will follow in the third quarter (July-September 2022).
+The BYD Sea Lion (codename: BYD UX) should break cover by early 2023.
 It will reportedly be an SUV competing with the Tesla Model Y, which puts it above the Yuan Plus within the BYD lineup.
-The mid-size electric SUV will cost between CNY 200,000 and 250,000 (EUR 27,731-34,664).
-It could have plenty in common with the BYD Seal, an upcoming electric midsize sedan that is likely to compete with the Tesla Model 3, Xpeng P5, and Nio ET5.
-Expect the Sea Lion to also come fitted with the BYD Blade battery.
+The mid-size electric SUV will cost between CNY 200,000 and 250,000 (GBP 24,257-30,321/USD 29,874-37,342).
+It could have plenty in common with the BYD Seal electric midsize sedan that competes with the Tesla Model 3, Xpeng P5, and Nio ET5.
+Expect the Sea Lion to come fitted with the BYD Blade battery.

 Expect the BYD Sea Lion to feature a similar octagonal faux grille, sharp rectangular headlamps, bow-shaped sleek and elegant greenhouse, beefy wheel arches, and a crossover-typical hunched rear-end.
 The interior should be minimalist but more practical and realistic than that of the concept.
 Expect certain similarities with the Dolphin and Yuan Plus in the cabin.